Integrated Carer Support Service Model

-Phase one saw the introduction of new online and phone-based supports including free phone counselling, online peer support, self-guided coaching and practical educational resources.
+Phase one saw the introduction of new online and phone-based supports including free phone counselling, online peer support, self-guided coaching, in-person coaching and practical educational resources.
 These supports aim to improve carer wellbeing, skills and knowledge.

 Phase two followed a grant round to select and announce the lead Carer Gateway service providers, which were implemented to help carers access:

 - in-person counselling

 - in-person peer support

 - targeted financial support through carer directed support packages with a focus on employment, education, respite and transport